-Select "I work at a care home" or "I am visiting a care home" then tap Continue.
+Select "I am visiting a care home" then tap Continue.

 GOV.UK Report your COVID-19 test result

 ALPHA This is a new service - your feedbac ik will help us to improve it.

 < Back

 What's the care hom organisation numbe

 This is an 8 digit number from the Natio nal Testing Programme.

 What to do if you cannot find the organisation number

 Unique organisation number (UON)

 Continue